divyalalwani64/leetcode/README.md

  Merge Sort is one of the efficient sorting algorithms that is popularly used for sorting the linked list.</br>

- Algorithm:
+ Algorithm:</br>
- 1.Recursively divide the list on basis of start and mid (find mid with help of slow and fast pointer).
+ 1.Recursively divide the list on basis of start and mid (find mid with help of slow and fast pointer).</br>
- 2.Merge the divided the list , using merge two sorted list concept.
+ 2.Merge the divided the list , using merge two sorted list concept.</br>

 ```bash
 class Solution {